Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 Famously held out of the postseason seven years ago, Strasburg delivered on the biggest stage of all Wednesday night.

-The right-hander outpitched fellow ace Justin Verlander, overcoming a shaky start to help give the Washington Nationals a 12-3 win over the Houston Astros and a commanding 2-0 lead in the World Series.
+The right-hander outpitched fellow ace Justin Verlander, overcoming a shaky start to help the Washington Nationals beat the Houston Astros 12-3 for a commanding 2-0 lead in the World Series.

+Strasburg went six innings to earn the win — and a group hug in the dugout when he was done on the mound.

+“They keep squeezing me a little harder every time,” he said.
+“That’s OK.”

 Kurt Suzuki hit a tiebreaking homer in what became a messy six-run seventh inning, and the Nationals headed back home to Washington for the next two games — three if needed.